 https://ericasbreamcasting.com/wp-content/uploads/2018/09/maxresdefault_d1000.jpg 562 1000 Erica Bream https://ericasbreamcasting.com/wp-content/uploads/2019/01/BREAM-LOGO-TEAL.png Erica Bream2018-09-20 23:55:232020-09-03 21:58:46Demo Reels: Creating Your Own Material

-Here are a few rules of thumb when creating material SPECIFICALLY for your reel, (and not for any other purpose):
+Actors, here are a few rules of thumb when producing scenes SPECIFICALLY for your demo reel:

-- Make sure your scene partner is a real actor, and be thoughtful about who you choose.
-These people will have a role on YOUR reel.
+- These people will have a role on YOUR reel.
 They need to be solid and giving, not drawing all of the attention.

-- Also… Edit.
-Edit.
-EDIT.
+- Also… E.D.I.T.
 Of all the original scenes I’ve watched, (if you follow me you know I’ve seen A LOT,) 98% of them could use a good edit.
 Less is more.

 The long and the short of it is this: if you are going to create content for your reel, take time and spend some effort (and if needed, some cash,) to do it right.